 Manage Pests In A Small Space

-Even gardens grown in small areas have problems with insects that feed on your plants, so make sure you purchase plants that are inviting to the insects that will keep the harmful ones under control so they won’t have time to destroy your garden.
+Even a small garden has problems with insects that feed on your plants, so make sure you purchase plants that are inviting to the insects that will keep the harmful ones under control so they won’t have time to destroy your garden.

 Some fertilizing soil has ingredients mixed in that help repel some of the pests, so check them out as well.